TMorville/tmorville.github.io/_finprojects/coin-game.md

 This single trajectory tells quite a different story from what we concluded above.
 While the expectation operator goes to $$10^{189}$$ (which is a very, very large number), the realised trajectory ends up at $$10^{-227}$$.

 Let's try to convince ourselves that this was just one unlucky trajectory.
-Again, we wish to remove noise, and we do so by increasing the number of players, playing $$T=10000$$ to $$N=100$$.
+Again, we wish to remove noise using the same strategy of increasing the number of 'players' that are gambling over a very long time.

 ```python